Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-6s6RbXbPmy8.md

 ### Transcript

-> yeah so some other people also pointed that that there's water in the tower but this water pipe isn't working that's a bug don't worry about that that's not anything secret i think that's just like indicating modular pillars yeah
+> yeah so some other people also pointed that that there's water in the tower but this water pipe isn't working that's a bug don't worry about that that's not anything secret I think that's just like indicating modular pillars yeah